What is Unified Communications?

-With a UC system, faxes are received by the system and then routed to the destination as an attachment to an email.
+With unified communications, faxes are received by the system and then routed to the destination as an attachment to an email.
 This process is the same on desktop and mobile devices.

 Conferencing gives a group of users the ability to meet and speak via voice and video from multiple locations.
 This option is also available to outside organizations, partners, or clients.

 Unified communications expands communication capabilities and offers employees more flexible work options.
 Workers can enjoy greater levels of collaboration, which benefits the entire organization.